jpayansh/ytClone/Readme.md

 There a lot of endpoint you can see in routes.

-## Contributing
-This project is open source and it is based on learning, this project is from "Chai-aur-code" yt channel.

 ## Tests
 This project uses Postman for testing its API endpoints. here is a postman collection import in your postman collection and set the environment variables.